bandham-manikanta/bandham-manikanta/README.md

 **Let's Connect:**

-💼 any freelance work? do reach at prajnasbhandary@gmail.com :)
+💼 any freelance work? do reach at bandhammanikanta@gmail.com :)
-💬 Want to know more about my work? ping me on linkedin, i am happy to help;
+💬 Want to know more about my work? ping me on [linkedin](https://www.linkedin.com/in/bandham-manikanta/), i am happy to help;

 **Exploring and Sharing Knowledge:**